sumguytho/Enigma/README.md

 to me this seems like an error on Enigma's part com/threerings/tudey/config/a also has InnerClasses entry in which it points to itself with outer class being null

+the class is com/google/common/eventbus/g, stack map table starts at 5561, ends at 5638 stack map table declares 5 entries and there are 5 of them but delta offset is 0xffff

 I've realized that by just making offsetDelta overflow I may have glossed over some bigger issue and should look into it once more
-The same goes for labels, there might be other underlying errors the class is com/google/common/eventbus/g, stack map table starts at 5561, ends at 5638 stack map table declares 5 entries and there are 5 of them but delta offset is 0xffff
+The same goes for labels, there might be other underlying errors

+when trying to import exported pcode jar there is an error in com/google/common/io/e, stack map table for method aH starts at 707 which seems to be an invalid frame
+I think there are 2 errors at play, something got exported / imported wrong + my check doesn't check that there are 6912 local variable which just can't fit in the file

 ## What was done so far